OSC/ood-documentation/source/how-tos/monitoring/prometheus.rst

 Install via RPM
 --------------------------

-For RHEL/CentOS 7 and RHEL/Rocky 8 systems the `ondemand_exporter`_ can be installed via RPM.
+For yum/dnf based systems the `ondemand_exporter`_ can be installed via RPM.

 .. code-block:: sh